 84th Amendment of the Constitution of India

-- Provisos to articles 82 and 170 (3) of the Constitution provide that no fresh readjustment of constituencies can be undertaken until the figures of the first census taken after the year 2000 are published.
-These provisos were inserted by the Constitution (Forty-second Amendment) Act, 1976 as a measure to boost family planning norms.
+The provisions of Articles 82 and 170 (3) of the Constitution provide that no fresh re-adjustment of constituencies can be done until the data of the first census conducted after the year 2000 is published.
+These provisions were inserted by the Constitution (Forty-second Amendment) Act, 1976, as a measure to promote family planning norms.

 - Since the first census to be conducted after the year 2000 has already started, the constitutional restriction on the new delimitation will be over once this census data is published.